 Why do people take whey protein?

 Protein powders are popular with athletes, particularly those doing strength training.
 They provide a good source of nutrients and amino acids.
-Some choose whey protein because they are lactose intolerant or allergic to other protein sources, like eggs or soy.
+Some people take whey protein because they are lactose intolerant or allergic to other protein sources, like eggs or soy.

 Several studies have found that whey protein, when combined with strength training, might increase strength, muscle size, and lean body mass.